ziyunhx/storm-net-adapter/README.md

 Getting started
 =======

-- Download the latest stable and add reference to your project.
+- Download the latest stable and add reference to your project or using Nuget:

+		PM> Install-Package Storm.Net.Adapter

-- Add spout and bolt classes and using Storm.
-For more information check the StormSimple1 project.
+- Add spout classes based on ISpout and add bolt classes based on IBolt or IBasicBolt, Both of those need using Storm.
+For more information check the [StormSimple1 project](https://github.com/ziyunhx/storm-net-adapter/tree/master/StormSimple1 "StormSimple1 Project").

 - Build your project and copy the resources to storm topology project.
 Create a java topology class.
+For more information check the [storm-starter](https://github.com/ziyunhx/storm-net-adapter/tree/master/storm-starter "storm-starter").

 - Under Windows(.Net Framework) call your spout or bolt as follows: